It's not about us. Since 2010, we’ve made our balms with one thing in mind: you!

-To ensure the quality and integrity of our product, we individually pour each tube of Hurraw! balm in our own facility.
-Our priority is to make Hurraw! the finest balm available... a great product to be used by everyone regardless of lifestyle.
+To ensure the quality and integrity of our products, we develop and produce in our dedicated NOP and Ecocert certified manufacturing facility.
+Our ingredients are clearly (and correctly) listed on our product.
+Our priority is to make Hurraw! the finest balm available; a trusted product to be used by everyone regardless of lifestyle.

 Let's put the concept ahead of the profit, the user ahead of the maker, the collective ahead of the individual.